ravaioli/solarpunk-mandala/appendices/Q-consciousness-infrastructure.md

 | **NETWORKS** | The circulatory system for resources, information, and consciousness flow. | **Collective Φ-Monitoring Array**; **Regen Currency Digital Ledger**; low-energy mesh networks. |

 ### 2.2 The Tesseract Village Prototype

+A complete Ekistics blueprint for a 100-person settlement that physically instantiates the geometric principles of the Epistemic Tesseract (Appendix N) and the Learning Tesseract (Appendix O).
+The layout is a navigable mandala where spatial zones ("Cubes") correspond to primary consciousness functions, and connecting paths ("Edges") are engineered for perspective-bridging.

 ```mermaid
 ---
 config: